 We continued south out of Ottawa and made our way down to Streator, Illinois, then west back to Interstate 39 south.
 After spotting another circulation on radar, we exited and took Highway 17 east.
 As we continued to move east, we pull off and watched the storms out in front of us.
-Isn't long again before Ryan spots another tube on the ground for Tornado #3.
+Isn't long again before Ryan spots another tube on the ground.

-Unknown to us at this point, we were viewing the Pontiac, Illinois tornado that would do some major damage.
+Unknown to us at this point, we believe we were viewing the Pontiac, Illinois tornado that would do some major damage.

 Summary Courtesy National Weather Service - Chicago, IL

-We continued to work our way to the east and south and eventually got to the Highway 23 and Interstate 55 intersection.
+We continued to work our way to the east and south toward the spot, we eventually got to the Highway 23 and Interstate 55 intersection.
 As we drove through, we noticed lots of emergency equipment and then saw that the buildings had been hit by the tornado.
 Luckily, the road wasn't closed down yet and we slowly made our way through to continue tracking the storms.

 Although it was late into the night, the lightning continued to light the sky allowing us glimpses of what was in front of us.
 We continued to see lowering in the storm in front of us, so we continued working our way east and south through the back roads following this storm.
-As we worked our way east now on Highway 24, right in front of us in the distance right over the highway we both simultaneously spotted a big stove pipe tornado.
-This would be Tornado #4, the Cissna Park, Illinois Tornado.
+As we worked our way east now on Highway 24, right in front of us in the distance right over the highway we both simultaneously spotted what appeared to be a big stove pipe tornado.
+This was in the right place to be the the Cissna Park, Illinois Tornado.

 Summary Courtesy National Weather Service - Chicago, IL